Mental Health and Self-Care, a Therapist’s (Ongoing) Journey

 • Spending time with family

-Self-care is not just about physical wellness and hygiene; it also includes nutrition, sleep, activity and setting boundaries.
-Some of the things that I consider to be central to my self-care that aren’t included in the lists above are: striving for 8 hours of sleep, cooking at home, declining invitations and conserving my emotional energy- which is crucial for individuals in a helping profession.
+Self-care isn’t just about physical wellness and hygiene—it also includes nutrition, sleep, activity and setting boundaries.
+Some of the things that are central to my self-care are: striving for 8 hours of sleep, cooking at home, declining invitations to conserve my emotional energy.
+That last one is crucial for people who work in a helping profession.

 How to Create a Self-Care Plan